 Pop the Bubble

-Pop the Bubble is a plugin for social media users.
+Pop the Bubble is my side project — a plugin for social media users.
 It identifies fake news and lets users experience the social media feeds of another person.
-This project was inspired by my own frustration during the 2016 election, and my confusion over why so many people in society are surprised by the existence of so many people with opposing views.
+This project was inspired by my own experience during the 2016 election, and my confusion over why so many people in society are surprised by the existence many people with opposing views.